21 things to do in London in November – with kids! (2022)

 Where: Grosvenor Square; nearest tube Bond Street

-Injecting Hope at the Science Museum
+Power Up at the Science Museum

 Website

-Where: Science Museum; nearest tube South Kensington
+Where: The Interactive Gallery at the Science Museum, nearest tube South Kensington

 Website